apache/beam/sdks/node-ts/README.md

 * API

   * There are several TODOs of minor features or design decisions to finalize.

+    * Consider using (or supporting) 2-arrays rather than {key, value} objects for KVs.

+    * Consider renaming map/flatMap to doMap/doFlatMap to avoid confusion with Array.map that takes a key as a second callback argument.
+    Also add a [do]Filter, and possibly a [do]Reduce?

+    * Move away from using classes.

   * Advanced features like metrics, state, timers, and SDF.
   Possibly some of these can wait.